Data-Bishop/Linux-User-Creation-Bash-Script/README.md

 # Check if the script is run as root
 if [ "$(id -u)" -ne 0 ]; then
-  echo "This script must be run as root" exit 1 fi
+  echo "This script requires superuser privileges.
+Please run with sudo or as root." exit 1 fi